codeclimate/codeclimate-rubocop/config/contents/style/rescue_modifier.md

-Checks for uses of rescue in its modifier form.

-The cop to check `rescue` in its modifier form is added for following
+Checks for uses of `rescue` in its modifier form is added for following
 reasons:

 * The syntax of modifier form `rescue` can be misleading because it